 There are so many vitamins and minerals out there that, without a little help, it can be hard to narrow it down and know which ones are best for supporting heart health.
-Click through the slides to learn about 5 different minerals and vitamins for heart health.
+Keep reading to learn about 5 different minerals and vitamins for heart health.

 Omega-3 Fatty Acids

-Omega-3 fatty acids helps support a healthy-functioning heart..
+Omega-3 fatty acids help support a healthy-functioning heart.
 It can be difficult to get enough Omega-3 in your diet since our bodies don’t naturally produce these types of fatty acids.
 If you’re not getting enough Omega-3 in your diet alone, MegaRed® Omega-3 Krill Oil can help provide you with essential nutrients to help support your heart.

 Potassium has long been known to regulate blood pressure levels.
 A diet rich in fruits and vegetables can help you reach the recommended daily value of potassium, which, according to the Food and Nutrition Board at the Institute of Medicine, is 4,700 mg of potassium.
 While bananas are often said to be high in potassium, potatoes actually have about twice as much potassium in the typical serving.
 Potassium may also be obtained in supplement form.